F. Gwynplaine MacIntyre: Background

+Little is known about MacIntyre's childhood.
+He was born Paul Jeffery in New York City, the son of Grant Turner Peter Jeffery, a Canadian-born editor and public relations executive, and Mathilde Barbara Mantano, the daughter of Italian immigrants.
+He had three brothers and two sisters.

-Little is known about MacIntyre's background, early life or family.
-Throughout his life, he told various stories about his family, birthplace and childhood that remain unsubstantiated, and which, after his death, his brother confirmed to be fictional.
-MacIntyre often told people he was orphaned by a Scottish family and raised in an Australian orphanage and a child labour camp.
-He used the aliases Paul Grant Jeffery, Timothy/Tim C. Allen, Oleg V. Bredikhine, and the nickname Froggy.
+Throughout his life, MacIntyre told various stories about his family, birthplace, and childhood that remain unsubstantiated, and which, after his death, his brother confirmed to be fictional.
+MacIntyre used a foreign accent and often told people he was orphaned by a Scottish family and raised in an Australian orphanage and a child labour camp.
+In addition to MacIntyre, he used the aliases Timothy/Tim C. Allen, Oleg V. Bredikhine, and the nickname Froggy.
 But a teenage acquaintance alleged that the young MacIntyre spoke then with a plain New York accent from Long Island or Queens, raising questions about his claims of foreign origin.
 Another acquaintance who knew MacIntyre in his twenties remembered that he still spoke with an American accent, and used the name Jeremy MacIntyre.
 An acquaintance remembers MacIntyre sharing the reason for the "Gwynplaine" in his name; it was, he said, from the film The Man Who Laughs, based on the Victor Hugo novel, in which the title character, Gwynplaine, has had a permanent smile surgically carved on his face.
 MacIntyre stated that he identified with Gwynplaine and thus chose the name as part of his own.